 - A veranda or winter garden is an additional roofed structure attached to the outside of a poultry building, which has a fully littered floor.
 These structures provide the hens with natural daylight and an outdoor climate.
-Verandas or winter gardens are becoming more popular in the laying hen industry, with many new-build systems choosing to invest in them. - Verandas offer birds access to and from the main house via a series of internal popholes (in free-range systems, access to the range may be via external popholes, between the veranda and the range). - Verandas in free-range laying hen production are transition areas, or 'halfway houses' between the hen house and the range. - In barn production systems, verandas are simply an addition to the house, and provide natural daylight and air flow but do not provide range access.
+Verandas or winter gardens are becoming more popular in the laying hen industry, with new-build systems choosing to invest in them. - Verandas offer birds access to and from the main house via a series of internal popholes. - In barn production systems, verandas are simply an addition to the house, and provide natural daylight and air flow but do not provide range access.
 They can either be built as an additional element to the henhouse (retro-fitted) or they can be incorporated into a new build.

-Why are verandas important to hen welfare?
+Why are verandas so important to hen welfare?

-- Installing verandas onto barn systems will be a huge step forward for hen welfare.
-Verandas provide many benefits for bird welfare, including: - Providing more natural daylight (including UVA and UVB wavelengths). - Exposure to direct natural levels of UVB wavelengths can ensure the production of vitamin D3, which promotes absorption of calcium to improve bone strength. - Providing hens with access to an outdoor climate and continual supply of fresh air. - Proving more space for enrichment and foraging opportunities. - Maintaining litter quality in the main house - Indirect impact on improving feather coverage - Reducing stocking density within the main house which, therefore, gives hens more overall space to move around and improved house litter quality. - For free-range hens, verandas provide a transition area to the range.
-This also means that when avian influenza housing orders are put in place, hens who have been used to going outside can still have access to a veranda (provided it is biosecure) which will reduce stress, and therefore reduce behaviours such as injurious pecking.
+- Installing natural daylight and verandas onto barn systems which currently have no natural daylight or an outside climate will be a huge step forward for hen welfare.
+Verandas provide many benefits for bird welfare, including: - Providing more natural daylight (including UVA and UVB wavelengths). - Exposure to direct natural levels of UVB wavelengths can ensure the production of vitamin D3, which promotes absorption of calcium to improve bone strength. - Providing hens with access to an outdoor climate and continual supply of fresh air. - Proving more space for enrichment and foraging opportunities. - Maintaining litter quality in the main house - Indirect impact on improving feather coverage - Reducing stocking density within the main house which, therefore, gives hens more overall space to move around and improved house litter quality.